 The technical aspects of the surgery might be successful, but the patients might still have pain, or even escalated pain, postoperatively.
 This makes the surgery a failure from a practical POV, despite it possibly being considered successful from a technical POV.

-Why Failed Scoliosis Surgery Occurs
+Why Scoliosis Surgery is Unsuccessful

 In order to address the reasons why scoliosis surgery fails, we must look at each individual procedural option: